Japanese seaplane tender Notoro: Onboard aircraft complement

-==Notoro's service as a tanker (1941 to 1945)==
+Notoro service as a tanker (1941 to 1945)

 The planned invasion of the Southwest Pacific created the need for the Imperial Japanese Navy to transport oil from future occupied territories in the Dutch East Indies to Japan.
 Notoro was therefore rebuilt back into a tanker in November and December 1941.

 During the Pacific War Notoro sailed between Japan and the Japanese bases in the Southwest Pacific and the Indian Ocean.
 On 9 January 1943 Notoro became the target of a submarine attack by USS Gar in the Makassar Strait, she was hit by at least two of the three fired torpedoes.
 However, the tanker was able to continue to Balikpapan at Borneo, where the most necessary repairs were made.
 She then proceeded for further repairs to Singapore where she arrived on 31 January 1943.

 On 26 May 1943 she sailed in the convoy No. 4526 from Truk.
 The convoy was headed for Yokosuka but was attacked on 3 June by the submarine USS Salmon.
 All seven torpedoes fired by the submarine missed and the convoy arrived in Yokosuka on 5 June.